-Discover dinosaurs and the art of Zen in fossil-filled Fukui.
+Discover dinosaurs and the art of Zen in fossil-filled Fukui!

-Fukui city makes a good base for exploring the rest of the prefecture.
+Fukui city makes an excellent base for exploring the rest of the prefecture.
 Less than an hour away but secluded among moss and cedar hills, Eihei-ji temple is one of two headquarters of Soto Zen Buddhism, attracting pilgrims from all over the world to learn the art of Zen.

 There are short programs available to foreign visitors where you can accompany the 250 or so monks-in-training through a rigorous prayer and meditation schedule.
 The temples’ atmospheric wooden covered walkways and relics are worthwhile for just a day trip – you’ll leave with your spirit lifted.